informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 }
 ```

-LightBlocks are stored in struture which stores all LightBlock from
+LightBlocks are stored in a structure which stores all LightBlock from
 initialization or received from peers.

 ```go